Are there fume hoods that are accessible to people with mobility impairments?

 For additional information on purchasing accessible lab furniture, consult the GeorgiaTech Center for Assistive Technology and Environmental Access (CATEA).

 For additional resources and information on accommodating students with disabilities in science labs, consult Working Together: Science Teachers and Students with Disabilities and/or view the video with the same title.
-You may also wish to consult the comprehensive materials Making Math, Science, and Technology Instruction Accessible to Students with Disabilities.
+You may also wish to consult Accessibility in the Laboratory, published by the American Chemical Society, and the comprehensive materials Making Math, Science, and Technology Instruction Accessible to Students with Disabilities.